 For such a powerful dehumidifier, the entire unit weighs only 48.5 lbs.
 With strategically placed handles and wheels, you’re able to move the dehumidifier easily in your home.
 LG also includes a 6 ft extension which allows for greater flexibility in placement.

 There’s nothing fancy about the outlook of the dehumidifier.
 Instead, it is practicality such as intelligent control that makes it an attractive choice.
 The on-board LCD panel allows you to set the desired humidity level or set the timer duration that you want the dehumidifier to operate.

 The LCD panel also allows you to view the current humidity level in your room.
 You’ll be able to know if the dehumidifier is effective in getting the humidity level down.
 There’s a turbo fan mode that you can activate to speed up the airflow, and thus, dehumidifying rate.

 Any commendable dehumidifier must be user-friendly, especially when the reservoir is concerned.
-The Ivation dehumidifier has a reservoir that can fill up to 2.25 gallons of water.
-It has a transparent water level indicator and an auto-shutoff feature when it’s full.
+The LG dehumidifier has a reservoir that can fill up to 13.3 pints of water.
+It has a water level indicator and an auto-shutoff feature when it’s full.
 On top of that, you can attach a hose to the water outlet to enable self-draining.

-You’ll also get alert from the dehumidifier when the filter requires the cleaning.
+The filter is reusable, but you’ll need to clean it when it’s dirty.
 Cleaning the filter is simple, as you’ll need to rinse it with clean water and allow it to dry before placing it back to the dehumidifier.
 Also, the dehumidifier has an auto-defrost feature which prevents frost build up on the compressor.